 There are two ways you can avoid this.

-- Less is More – It is said that if you cut the okra less, you avoid having more of the mucilage released which is what makes it slimy.
-The more cuts you make the more mucilage is exposed.
-So, if you want, cut the okra into larger pieces, and in return, the okra will be less slimy.
+- Less is More – It is said that if you cut the okra less, you avoid having more mucilage released, making it slimy.
+The more cuts you make, the more mucilage is exposed.
+So, if you want, cut the okra into larger pieces; in return, the okra will be less slimy.
 If you happen to get some of the smaller pods you could fry those whole if you desire.

 How to Make Fried Okra Crispy